KDE/documentation-docs-kdenlive-org/get_involved/rst_template.rst

 * Not longer than 40 character incl. ".rst"
 * No space in any file name (including pictures)!
-* All in low letter
+* All in lowercase letters

 Code quality